Coronavirus: changes to services

 - using an online form.

-You should receive acknowledgement of your complaint within three days, which will also tell you:
+You must receive written or verbal acknowledgement of your complaint within three days, which will also tell you:

 - what will happen next

 - how long the initial investigation will take